Skip to Content

 You will need one teaspoon of each of these spices, but if you want a little heat kick, you can add two teaspoons of ancho powder or cayenne powder if you want to keep the heat in check.

 To intensify the red color of the seasoning, you can also add some tomato powder.
-You can skip adding salt, but if you don’t, use kosher salt.
+You can skip adding sea salt, but if you don’t, use kosher salt.

 2. Chili-Cumin Combo